Preventing rooting of Android devices

 - Configure Google’s SafetyNet Test.
-Under CTS Profile Match failure action, enable the Wipe (or Lock) option.
+Under CTS Profile Match failure action, enable the Factory reset (or Lock) option.
 As soon as SafetyNet Test detects a device with an unofficial operating system, it will be reset to factory default settings (or locked).
 This will prevent those devices from being registered.

 - The second security measure is already enabled by default for Android devices.
 Users are denied access to the developer options on fully-managed Android devices.
 Therefore, no changes can be made to the operating system.
-(If required, you can use the policy Allow USB debugging to change this default setting.
+(If required, you can use the policy Allow use of developer options to change this default setting.
 For the reasons stated above, however, this is not recommended.)

-A customised operating system can only be installed if the bootloader is unlocked, which requires USB debugging to be enabled.
-As the "debugging functions" are restricted by default, the devices are usually secure.
+A customised operating system can only be installed if the bootloader is unlocked, which requires developer options to be enabled.
+As the "developer options" are restricted by default, the devices are usually secure.
 However, in very rare cases, a vulnerability in the operating system version can have undesired effects.
-In such a case, Google’s SafetyNet Test will take effect, provided the Wipe (or Lock) option has been enabled under CTS Profile Match failure action.
+In such a case, Google’s SafetyNet Test will take effect, provided the Factory reset (or Lock) option has been enabled under CTS Profile Match failure action.

 Installing security patches

 In the past, security vulnerabilities have been repeatedly identified in versions of Android.
 Therefore, device manufacturers and Google release monthly security patches.
 It is always recommended to keep security patches up to date.
 Use the OS Update policy, to force the installation of OS updates.
-You can use the policy to either run the updates immediately or you can postpone them for up to 30 days.
 Schedule the updates to run during work-free hours.

 Preventing installation of apps that don’t come from the Play Store